alexwlchan/alexwlchan.net/src/_drafts/inclusive-conferences.md

 At AlterConf, there were aisle spaces marked out in blue tape for wheelchair users, so they could sit in the audience with their friends.
 Often wheelchair spaces are near the back, away from everybody else -- having them inline is better.

-### Provide detail about "wheelchair accessibility"
+<h3 id="provide-detail-about-wheelchair-accessibility-">Provide detail about "wheelchair accessibility"</h3>

 It's not enough to say a venue is "wheelchair accessible", because wheelchairs come in different shapes and sizes.
 Provide detail such as: